onqlavelabs/onqlave.docs/docs/guides/cli-guide/overview-cli.md

 # onqlave config init
 ```

-If the initialization is success, the terminal will look like this
+If the configuration initialization is a success, you will see the following in the terminal
-If the configurations was inited successfully, there should be a output like following

 ```
 🎉 Done!
 You successfully initialize your environment .
 Next step is to signup/login if you already haven't.
 For more information, read our documentation at https://docs.onqlave.com
 ```

 ## **Explore the help for each command**

-In the CLI, you can try this formula to get help about all provided commands:
+In the CLI, you can try this formula to get specific help about each of the available commands:

 ```
 # onqlave help {your_want_to_know_command}